 - Raise funds and awareness against and awful disease

-- Promotes the sport of lacrosse.
+- Promote philanthropy within the great sport of lacrosse

-- Enables college coaches ease in recruiting.
+- Enable college coaches ease in recruiting

-- Gives back to the community.
+- Give back to community

 During the summer of 2007 The STEPS Lacrosse club had 3 mothers fighting breast cancer.
 Jessica’s concept came from the notion that with the growth of girls lacrosse and summer tournament circuit, that an opportunity presented itself to start a tournament that would meet the ideals of players, parents, clubs, and college coaches.
 The goal was to ultimately find a way to raise funds and awareness for the fight against breast cancer.

-Jessica’s husband, Charlie Shoulberg, founder of STEPS Lacrosse, Asst.
-GM Men’s US National Team, Director of Lax By The Sea tournament, immediately began work and research.
-Initial contacts with The Susan G. Komen For The Cure Foundation.
-Komen embraced the idea that one of the fastest growing demographics of well educated, motivated, and pro-active young women are playing lacrosse, Komen agreed that Lax For The Cure was a tremendous concept.
+Jessica’s husband, Charlie Shoulberg, founder and CEO of STEPS Lacrosse, and former Asst.
+GM of the US Men’s National Team contacted The Susan G. Komen For The Cure Foundation.
+Komen embraced the idea that one of the fastest growing demographics of well educated, motivated, and pro-active young women are playing lacrosse.

 Charlie Shoulberg immediately approached K.C. and Deanna Knobloch of Moorestown High School and South Jersey Select Lacrosse Club.
 After years of being on field rivals with mutual respect for each other’s programs, K.C. and Charlie have always discussed ways of raising the bar for their respective programs.